digicatapult/dsbd-getting-started/README.md

 - common issues highlighted
 - what to expect and what do you need to do to be able to build your software on Morello board
 - installation of CheriBSD
 > Since this is a new project the documentation is scattered around the internet and in some cases the end-user might not even be aware that such documents do already exists.
-We have combined a number of documents and broken down into smaller paragraph so you don't have to read through all of it in order to get started.
+We have combined a number of documents and broken down into smaller paragraphs so you don't have to read through all of them in order to get started.

 ### List of TODOs
 - [ ] - Document Androind
-- [ ] - Document Linux
 - [ ] - Update connection paragragh to include `windows` and `putty` (get feedback from RealVNC)
 - [ ] - Ask Konrad to take a look and get any other relevant links/docs